 Beyond an excellent founding story, this water park is themed to perfection.
 You’ll feel as if you’re walking through an island paradise with beautifully manicured palm trees and greenery around every corner.
 Call us crazy, but we think this kind of theming really takes this water park to next-level!

-A one day admission ticket to Universal’s Volcano bay starts at $80.00 for adults, and $75.00 for kids.
-It’s important to note that Volcano Bay prices 2021 might be different than for the remainder of 2020.
+A one-day admission ticket to Universal’s Volcano bay starts at $80.00 for adults, and $75.00 for kids.
+It’s important to note that these Volcano Bay prices 2021 might vary based on the day and do not include taxes.

 To fully experience all that Universal Studios Orlando has to offer, we recommend purchasing a multi-day Universal park-to-park ticket with admission to Volcano Bay.